Hedge funds lifted by stocks, stymied by bonds in May, say sources

 Stocks bounced back last month as tariff worries ebbed while bond markets sold off as worries about high debt levels in big economies such as the United States and Japan resurfaced.

-Hedge funds globally had a monthly return of 3% as of May 29, a JPMorgan prime brokerage note sent to clients on Friday and seen by Reuters on Monday showed.
+Hedge funds globally had a monthly return of 3% as of May 29, a JPMorgan prime brokerage note sent to clients and seen by Reuters showed.
 Industry returns were up 5% for the year so far, the note said.

 Stock-picking hedge funds posted a 3% performance in May, while multi-strategy hedge funds returned 2.5% and quantitative equity funds using systematic strategies returned 4.2%, the note said.